smhanov/big-store/README.md

 ### API Endpoints

+- **GET /**: Accessing the server without specifying a bucket will display a summary of all buckets and the storage space used.

 - **PUT /bucket/{bucketname}/{filename}**: Store a file.
 Creates the bucket if it doesn't exist.
 - **GET /bucket/{bucketname}/{filename}**: Retrieve a file.
 - **DELETE /bucket/{bucketname}/{filename}**: Delete a file.